Recognize - Reclaim - Reset: Practical Tools to Tame the Burnout Bitch

 Burnout Is Not One Size Fits All

-One thing I've learned - and what I now teach others is that burnout isn't a blanket diagnosis.
-There are actually different types of burnout and naming yours matters. 🫵
+One crucial lesson I’ve learned is that burnout isn’t a blanket diagnosis.
+Different types of burnout exist, and recognizing your specific type is essential.

 Frenetic Burnout | overworking, overgiving, go-mode constantly, not saying "no", the body shuts down |